viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ## What You’ll Need for This Tutorial:

-You will need the following hardware, software, tools, and materials to complete this project:
+You will need the following hardware, software, tools, and consumables to complete this project:

 {{% alert title="Note" color="note"%}} If you use a different rover and/or motor controller, ensure that the motor driver is compatible with the motors on your rover.
 For example, a brushed DC motor requires a brushed DC motor driver that is rated for the power requirements of the motor.
 Also, the configuration files shown in this tutorial *must* be modified if you use a different setup.

-You can find more information on configuring different motors in the [Motor Component](../components/motor)m topic.
+You can find more information on configuring different motors in the [Motor Component](../components/motor) topic.
 {{% /alert %}}

 ### Hardware and Software Requirements